 In each of the following questions assuming the given statements to be true, find out which of the two Conclusions I and II given below them is /are true.

 In order to answer these kinds of question, just an understanding of the concepts is needed i.e. you should be able to conclude that if P is neither smaller nor equal to Q, then it has to be greater than Q and so on.

 The questions from syllogism also appear regularly in this paper.
 Let us have a look at one of the questions from the actual CET - Exam, as reported by the students.
 It states

 This question cannot be called easy.
-As first of all you need to make the diagram involving 4 diagrams, then you have to consider the various possibilities for their intersection.
-After deciding the conclusion, there is a further need to compare for the pair, which can fit into the complimentary pair category.
+First of all you need to make the diagram involving 4 diagrams, then you have to consider the various possibilities for their intersection.
+After deciding the conclusion, there is a further need to compare the pair, which can fit into the complimentary pair category.
 So it can be concluded that this is a tough question

 Overall the level of difficulty of logical reasoning questions varies from easy to moderate.
 The question based on alpha-numeric series and coding can be put into the easy category, whereas the questions on Syllogism and analytical reasoning can be put into the medium category.
 To increase your speed and accuracy in this section, it is important that you do sufficient practice of all types of reasoning questions.
 Though all areas of reasoning need to be covered, a careful study of the previous papers reveals that some topics are more important than others.
 Thus, it is recommended that you cover the entire syllabus, with special focus on the areas mentioned above.